xmartlabs/blog/_posts/2021-08-30-bender-is-the-best.md

 Have you ever wanted to run a neural network model on iOS and found out that it runs too slow for your use case?
 We faced this problem and have gone through several options to reduce model inference time.
 We found out that CoreML or TFlite are not always the best options performance-wise, but that in some cases, using MetalPerformanceShaders (MPS) or Bender is the way to go.

-In this post, we will go through our journey on deciding which framework to use, show performance comparisons and hopefully help you decide which one to use.
+In this post, we'll go through the journey of choosing a framework, showing performance comparisons, and, hopefully helping you decide which one to use.

 > Note: in this post, we will not consider MLKit, but its performance should be similar to using TFlite directly.